bvcms/bvcmsapi/source/APIFromPythonScripts.rst

     :param int peopleId:       The peopleId of the individual person to update
     :param str date:           The date value

+.. py:function:: UpdateNewMemberClassDateIfNullForLastAttended(savedQueryName, orgId)
+                 UpdateNewMemberClassDateIfNullForLastAttended(peopleId, orgId)

+    :param str savedQueryName: The name of the saved query defining the list of people to update
+    :param int peopleId:       The peopleId of the individual person to update
+    :param str orgId:          The organization ID for the last attend meeting

 .. py:function:: AddMembersToOrg(savedQueryName, organizationId)
                  AddMemberToOrg(peopleId, organizationId)